-Human Resources/Title IX
+Title IX

 Because Title IX awareness is crucial to the health and wellness of the Oregon Tech Community overall, annual training on Title IX and related laws is required for all Oregon Tech students, employees, volunteers at all Oregon Tech campus locations.
 Our Board of Trustees also attend annual Title IX training.
 Members of the Title IX Office, including the Title IX Coordinator, Investigator, and Deputy Title IX Coordinators receive additional training, as do Hearing Officers and Advisors.
-Human Resources provided the following on-line/virtual Title IX training opportunities in the fall of the 2021- spring term of 2022:
+Title IX office provided the following on-line/virtual Title IX training opportunities in the fall of the 2022-spring term of 2023: